-Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to (either Headteacher / Clerk / complaints co-ordinator / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your the Headteacher: Pupil's the Headteacher (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

-That actions do you leer might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork: if so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

+- ,•.

 Complaint referred to:

+Complaint foliation

 Date: